AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 Return value

-The list of one or more zones for the specified region.
+The list of zones within the specified region.

 Examples